 A well-known fish hatchery in Alabama – one that gets far more of the stocking business in that state than we do at the moment – states in an article they have on their website that coppernose bluegill, when fed supplementally, can be grown to 1.5 to 2 pounds, “in some cases.”
 Given that the average accepted lifespan for a bluegill in the South is six years, they’re saying that, every now and then, if you buy your fish from them and take their advice, you might have a coppernose reach a pound-and-a-half or two pounds within six years from when it was stocked.
 Trophy fish are always the ones with the best genetics; they’re also almost always found in well-managed ponds.
 (You have roughly as good of a chance of finding a two-pound bluegill in a neglected pond with a stunted bluegill population as you do winning the lottery three times in one week.)
 Trophy fish, in a well-managed pond, don’t reach a certain size and then stop growing; if conditions are good enough to get them to grow fast out of the gate, they can be expected to continue to grow well as long as those conditions are maintained.
 So this particular hatchery is telling you that they can show you how, every now and then, to get a coppernose to 1.5 to 2 pounds in six years.

-We stocked a three-acre pond in northern Alabama with one- to two-inch coppernose fingerlings in March 2019.
+We stocked a three-acre pond in northern Alabama with one- to two-inch coppernose fingerlings on April 24, 2020.
 The first week of November 2021, the landowner sent us this photo: